lav30/nobelprizes/index.md

 ### a.
 By Gender

-- Males are more likely to be awarded a Nobel Prize in all categories.
+- Men are more likely to be awarded a Nobel Prize in all categories.
-- Females are more likely to receive a Nobel Prize in Peace or Literature
+- Women are more likely to receive a Nobel Prize in Peace or Literature
-- Females awarded too few Physics and Economics awards to produce a box plot.
+- Women awarded too few Physics and Economics awards to produce a box plot.

 ### b.
 By Category

-- Median age lower for females in Chemistry, Peace and Physics.
+- Median age is lower for women in Chemistry, Peace and Physics categories.
 -

 ### c.
 By Age

-- Economics and Literature have the highest median age to receive a Nobel Prize.
+- The highest median ages to receive a Nobel Prize are in Economics and Literature.
 - Physics laureates are the youngest among all prize categories.
+- The average age of Nobel Prize laureates has increased over the years.

 ### d.
 By Country and City

 - Individuals born in the United States have been awarded the most number of prizes in Science categories.
--
+- Individuals from the University of California system have been awarded the highest number of prizes.
+- Individuals born in New York City have received the highest number of Nobel Prizes.
 -
 -